GenericMappingTools/gmt/doc/rst/source/grdhisteq.rst

 .. _-R:

-.. |Add_-R| replace:: Using the **-R** option
+.. |Add_-R| replace:: Using the **-R** option will select a subsection of *ingrid* grid.
+If this subsection
-    will select a subsection of *ingrid* grid.
-If this subsection exceeds the boundaries of the grid, only the common region will be extracted.
+    exceeds the boundaries of the grid, only the common region will be extracted. |Add_-R_links|
 .. include:: explain_-R.rst_
+    :start-after: _Syntax:
+    :end-before: _Description:
 .. _-V:

 .. |Add_-V| unicode:: 0x20 .. just an invisible code